kennex666/kennex666/README.md

 ## Hello there 👋

-My name is Bao Duong (a.k.a.
-Kennex).
+My name is Bao Duong — you can also call me Jasper Kennex.

-I'm a Software Engineer, from Vietnam 🇻🇳.
-I love sharing my knowledge and making meaningful contributions.
-My main focus is Android development, and I am constantly learning new things.
+I'm a Software Engineer based in Vietnam 🇻🇳.
+I’m passionate about sharing knowledge and making meaningful contributions to the tech community.
+While my main area of expertise is Android development, I enjoy designing Web UI/UX out of personal interest.

-In my opinion, loyalty, honesty, discipline, and being grateful are essential values.
+In my opinion, loyalty, honesty, discipline, and gratitude are core values that guide both my personal and professional life.

 ## More information

-💬 Contact me via <a href="mailto:me@dtbao.io.vn">me@dtbao.io.vn</a>
+💬 Contact me at <a href="mailto:me@dtbao.io.vn">me@dtbao.io.vn</a>

-My profile on Google Developers: <a href="https://g.dev/Kennex666">Visit me</a>
+Check out my profile on Google Developers: <a href="https://g.dev/Kennex666">Visit me</a>

 <div align="left">
 <a href="https://twitter.com/Kennex666" target="_blank">